Parkash Singh Badal: Chief Minister of Punjab

-He has served as Punjab Chief Minister for four terms, the first time in 1970 when he became the youngest chief minister of an Indian state.
-He completed his most recent term in March 2017.
+Badal served as Punjab Chief Minister for five terms, the first time in 1970 when he became the youngest chief minister of an Indian state.
+He completed his last term in March 2017.

-First term
+First term (1970-1971)

 Badal first became Chief Minister of Punjab in March 1970 and headed a coalition government of Akali Dal - Sant Fateh Singh and Jana Sangh.
 In June 1970 Jana Sangh withdrew support from the Badal government over their difference about the place of Hindi in Punjab.
 Later, in early July, seven of Akali Dal (Sant) defected to rival Akali Dal headed by ex-CM Gurnam Singh.
 An early session of the assembly was called on 24 July to prove the majority of Badal's government.
 However, the motion of no confidence was not admitted due to lack of requisite support of one-fifth of MLAs.
 Congress decided to stay neutral and did not support the no-confidence motion.

+Second term (1977-1980)

+Badal became CM for the term 20 June 1977 to 17 February 1980 with the support and alliance of Janata Party.
+He led major developments in infrastructure and kept harmony in the state despite the fiery tensions that were running during the Emergency from 1975-1977.

-Third term (1997-2002)
+Third term (1997–2002)

-He became CM for the term 12 February 1997 – 26 February 2002.
+Badal became CM for the term 12 February 1997 to 26 February 2002.
+He had put a complete end to all human rights violations in Punjab by the Punjab Police- along with the dreaded Black Cats and bounty system.

 Fourth term (2007–2012)

-In the 2007 Punjab state election Shiromani Akali Dal-Bharatiya Janata Party coalition government won 67 out of 117 seats and Parkash Singh Badal was sworn in as Chief Minister for the fourth time.
+In the 2007 Punjab state election Shiromani Akali Dal-Bharatiya Janata Party coalition government won 67 out of 117 seats and Parkash Singh Badal was sworn in as chief minister for the fourth time.
 He held 10 portfolios, which included the ministries for Home, Housing & Urban Development, Excise & Taxation, Power, Personnel, General Administration, Vigilance, Employment, Legal & Legislative Affairs and NRIs Affairs.
 Badal launched many schemes such as free ambulance service, Talwandi Sabo thermal plant, etc. Through a new transportation policy, he reduced taxes on air-conditioned buses, making it less expensive for companies to operate luxury buses.
 This also increased profits of a bus company owned by his son, Sukhbir Singh Badal, which soared to 1.7 million U.S. dollars.

-2012–2017
+Fifth term (2012–2017)

 In the 2012 election, Shiromani Akali Dal and Bharatiya Janata Party combined won 68 seats out of 117, despite a tradition of anti-incumbency in Punjab.
-Badal again became the Chief Minister of Punjab on 14 March 2012 after being sworn in by the Governor of Punjab, Shivraj Patil.
+Badal again became the chief minister of Punjab on 14 March 2012 after being sworn in by the governor of Punjab, Shivraj Patil.
 He is also the oldest chief minister ever and is the only person who has been both the youngest and the oldest chief minister of his state.
 In the 2012–2017 government he held the portfolios of Personnel, General Administration, Power, Cooperation, Science Technology, and Environment, Vigilance and Employment Generation.

-FDI in India

 Badal opposed FDI, and sided with political ally BJP.